-The National Model United Nations Conference has established criteria for evaluating delegate performance.
+National Model United Nations has established criteria for evaluating delegate performance.
 Each element is equally important to the overall awards determination process.
-All committees are weighted equally, and delegations are rated on a mathematical formula in relation to the total number of committees represented by the individual Member State.
+All committees are weighted equally, and delegations are rated using a mathematical formula that accounts for the total number of committees in which each Member State is represented.

 Following the conclusion of sessions, NMUN volunteer staff members recommend 10% of the delegations in their respective committees for awards, based on performance throughout the course of each session.
 Each staff member has received training in evaluating delegate performance using these standards, and all staff decisions related to awards determinations are final.
 A delegation’s overall score is the number of times it receives recognition for a session divided by the number of opportunities for recognition.
 If a delegation’s actions are overly competitive or grossly disruptive to the committee, the staff may assess a negative recognition point counting against the awards tally.